jcvignoli/lumiere-movies/README.md

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changes") to find out the latest developments.
 Or for even more extensive and recent changes available at [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").

 Major changes:

+### 3.9.3

+* Code for auto-widgets (widgets displaying automatically movie's details according to the post title) has changed.
+Should you use this feature, just add again Lumière auto-widget.

 ### 3.9